‘There are seventeen,’ said the salesman.

 Beg’s eye roved over the small coloured squares set in a single row across the middle of the pamphlet.
 ‘I’m looking for a yellow,’ he said, as if to clarify.

 ‘Well this is the right chart,’ replied Gillfish, a little bemused.

 ‘Hmmm,’ said Beg, pondering the graduated illustrations of colour.
 ‘Is this a fair representation of the actual colour?’ he asked finally.

 ‘As good as it can be made, sir,’ replied the salesman.

-‘What about this one?’ asked Beg, touching his finger to the fifth square in from the left.
+‘What about this one?’ asked Beg, touching his finger to the fifth square from the left.

 ‘Sunshine,’ said Gillfish, reading out the word under the colour.
 ‘A good choice.’

-‘Hmmm,’ said Beg again, screwing his face up a little.
+‘Hmmm,’ said Beg again, gently screwing up his face.
 ‘Not very yellow, is it?’

 The normally calm salesman, five years in the paint department, began to feel his hackles rise just a little.
 Got a bit of a one here, he thought.
 ‘What about…Golden Orb?’ he suggested.